BrightBoost/bootcamp-2025-april/exercises/collections/mapMiniExercises.md

 4. Retrieve and print all pet names for a specific person.
 5. Add a new pet to one person’s list.
 6. Remove a pet from someone’s list.
 7. Loop over the map and print each person’s name and all their pets' names and types.
+(You'll need a loop in a loop)

 ---